johnsengendo/Event-sync/README.md

 - 📡 **Kalman Filter-based Synchronization**
 - 🎮 **Reinforcement Learning-based Synchronization** (e.g., PPO, SAC)

-Each method is applied to time-series input data such as *packets per second*—to assess its effectiveness in:
+Each method is applied to time-series input data such as *packets per second* to assess its effectiveness in:

 - Maintaining low prediction error
 - Reducing the number of synchronization events